stooged/PI-Pwn/README.md

 To connect to the servers from your pc just connect to the raspberry pi ip on your network and all requests will be forwarded to the console<br>

 For ftp make sure you set the transfer mode on your ftp client software to `Active` not passive.<br>

+## Flash/Virtual drive

+You can put a usb flash drive in the pi and that will be mounted to the console, if you have no drive in the pi a virtual drive will be mounted.<br>
+To use this feature you must plug the raspberry pi 4/5 into the consoles usb port using the usb-c connection on the pi.<br>
+If you have power issues you can use a usb Y cable to inject power from another source but in my tests both pi variants ran using a single cable.<br>

 ## What it does